Proposal for Conservation Reserve designation for Ostrander Point Crown Land Block and Point Petre Provincial Wildlife Area

 The natural habitat is varied and includes open and treed alvars, meadows, savannah, woodlands, wetlands, marshes, shrub thicket.
 Most of these habitats are the result of natural succession on former marginal agricultural or logged lands.
 Agricultural land use is not extensive and includes a mix of cattle or sheep grazing, with vineyards closer to Lake Ontario and some hay fields.
 The soils are very thin as a result of glacial scraping over limestone bedrock.
 The area of concern is in the Mixedwood Plains Ecozone in southern Ontario (Ecological Stratification Working Group, 1995) where biodiversity loss is greatest and loss is greatest and conservation opportunities are limited.

 Figure 2.
-Southern Prince Edward County showing the boundary of Nature Conservancy of Canada’s Focal Area (map used with permission)
+Southern Prince Edward County showing public and private protected and not protected lands (map used with permission)

 - permanently protect representative ecosystems, biodiversity and significant elements of Ontario's natural and cultural heritage